drivendataorg/meta-vsc-descriptor-runtime/README.md

 ### A working benchmark solution

 In addition to creating a quickstart solution, it may be instructive to use the provided benchmark code to generate an initial local submission.
 To do so, you would follow the instructions above as well as the instructions in the vsc2022 [documentation](https://github.com/facebookresearch/vsc2022/tree/main/docs) for [installation](https://github.com/facebookresearch/vsc2022/blob/main/docs/installation.md) and running the [baseline](https://github.com/facebookresearch/vsc2022/blob/main/docs/baseline.md).

 Your workflow might look something like this:

 * Cloning and recursively updating submodules for the `vsc2022` repo into `submission_src`
 * Downloading and transforming the sscd model into `submission_src/model_assets/`
-* Running inference on the training query and reference datasets to generate descriptors
+* Running inference on the test query and reference datasets to generate descriptors
 * Adapting `main.py` to run infererence on the runtime data subset
     * Note: Within the code execution runtime, the conda environment is accessible to commands run via `subprocess` by including the prefix `conda run --no-capture-output -n condaenv [command]`, so your `main.py` might include a `subprocess` call to something that looks like:
     ```sh